Summary of the programme. It is advisable to check the information and more detailed instructions on the more detailed event-specific pages below.

 While the graduands are rehearsing the Conferment act on Thursday afternoon, the wreath-weavers, i.e. the companions of the Master graduands, will be weaving the laurel wreaths to be used the following day.
 The weaving will be done under the instruction of the official wreath-weaver, so no previous preparation is necessary.

 The laurel wreath can also be woven on the previous Sunday, when the pre-wreath-weaving will be organised.
 This event can be attended by those wreath-weavers who will be unable to attend on Thursday.
-The Master graduands who will be attending the Conferment without wreath-weavers can also attend the Sunday event to weave their own laurel wreaths.
+The Master graduands who will be attending the Conferment without wreath-weavers can also attend the Sunday pre-wreath-weaving event to make their own laurel wreaths.

 Where and when: Tapahtumatalo Bank (Unioninkatu 20), doors open at 18:00 (seated at tables by 19:00).
 The programme concludes around 23:00.